 Take a look at a historic timeline of the opioid epidemic in the United States.

 For these thousands of people that struggle with heroin dependence or abuse, many treatment options are available.
 The NIDA lists two main types of treatment: pharmacological treatment and behavioral therapies.
 Pharmacological treatment is often necessary to help users deal with the uncomfortable and sometimes severe symptoms of detox.
 Also, behavioral treatment, such as cognitive behavioral and contingency management, are commonly used to treat heroin dependence and abuse.
 Both of these treatment options can help users learn the reasons behind their heroin abuse, as well as how they can avoid relapse in the future.

 How to Get Help with a Heroin Abuse Problem

 Heroin abuse is always dangerous, as users can never tell when they might develop a dependency or addiction, nor can they predict if they might overdose on the drug.
-Because heroin abuse is so unpredictable, it is essential for anyone struggling with heroin abuse to seek out professional help as soon as possible.
-If you are looking for help with a heroin abuse problem, then please call our toll-free helpline right now.
-Our admissions coordinators are available 24 hours a day to help you find a treatment program that will best suit your needs.
-Call us today to begin recovery.
+Because heroin abuse is so unpredictable, it is essential for anyone struggling to seek out professional help as soon as possible.
+If you are looking for help then please call us at 615-490-9376.
+Our admissions coordinators are available to help you find a treatment program that will best suit your needs.